- Vincenzo Grassi, Raffaela Mirandola. The Tao way to anti-fragile software architectures: the case of mobile applications.

 Formatting and Submission Instructions

 All NEMI submissions must conform to the Author Instructions, and must not exceed four pages, including all text, references, appendices, and figures.
 No double-blind, but single-blind review will apply to NEMI papers.
-All papers are to be submitted electronically via the NEMI EasyChair submission system, by the submission deadline.
-Submissions must not have been published elsewhere and must not be under review or submitted for review elsewhere while under consideration for ICSA 2020 NEMI track.
+All papers are to be submitted electronically via EasyChair, by the submission deadline.
+Submissions must not have been published elsewhere and must not be under review or submitted for review elsewhere while under consideration for ICSA 2021 NEMI track.

 - Romina Spalazzese, Malmö University, Sweden